Subscribe Today & Receive 15% Off

 Improves Skin Inflammation

-Eczema, or dermatitis, is another chronic inflammatory condition of the skin that affects millions worldwide.
+Eczema, or dermatitis, is another chronic inflammatory skin condition affecting millions worldwide.
 Reishi mushrooms have the potential to help with eczema because they have been shown to improve immunity and reduce inflammation

 Chaga For Inflammation

 Chaga (Inonotus Obliquus) is rich in bioactive compounds, including polysaccharides, triterpenoids, and betulinic acid.
-These bioactive compounds have been shown to have anti-inflammatory properties.
-Chaga may help to reduce inflammation in the body by modulating the immune system, reducing oxidative stress, and inhibiting inflammatory pathways.
+These compounds have anti-inflammatory properties.
+Chaga mushrooms may reduce inflammation by modulating the immune system, reducing oxidative stress, and inhibiting inflammatory pathways.

-Chaga mushroom stimulates cytokine production(9), vital molecules with anti-inflammatory effects.
-As a result, it can fight several inflammatory diseases like colitis.
+Chaga mushroom stimulates cytokine production(12), vital molecules with anti-inflammatory effects.
+As a result, the edible mushroom can fight several inflammatory diseases like colitis, breast cancer, and high blood pressure.

-In a study(10)oral administration of Chaga mushrooms ameliorated acute inflammation in mice with colitis.
+In a study(13)oral administration of Chaga mushrooms ameliorated acute inflammation in mice with colitis.
 In addition, Chaga extracts suppressed tissue swelling and mucosal damage and markedly decreased the levels of inflammatory markers.

 On a microvascular level, inflammation can impair cell-to-cell communication and, if left unchecked, may even result in cardiovascular diseases.
-However, several ingredients in this delectable mushroom seem to reduce microvascular inflammation.
+However, several ingredients in this delectable, edible mushroom seem to reduce microvascular inflammation.

-Read More: See all the benefits of Chaga mushrooms
+Interesting Read: See all the benefits of Chaga mushrooms.

 4. Turkey Tail